stereotype441/language/resources/type-system/inference.md

 ## Strings

-Expression type inference of a string literal `s` produces a compilation artifact `m` with static type `String`, where `m` is determined as follows:
+Expression type inference of a string literal `s` produces an expression artifact `m` with static type `String`, where `m` is determined as follows:

 - For each _stringInterpolation_ `s_i` inside `s`, in source order: